ZaneH/kg/content/code/languages/rust.md

 - I learned how to use `Mutex`. `Arc` is something I learned from [iOS](code/overview/mobile-programming).
 - Starting to understand the build system + cargo.
 It's nice.
 - [The Dev Method](https://www.youtube.com/watch?v=pGh-0cMvH5g&list=PLAJ-sYO1aGdxQ_skPPtJ7PlSAjTXM-atv) has a good playlist on Rust.
 It's definitely helping my understanding.
-- **09/17** - I'm learning to use [Diesel](https://github.com/diesel-rs/diesel) next.
+- **09/17/23** - I'm learning to use [Diesel](https://github.com/diesel-rs/diesel) next.
 Writing to a local SQLite database will be useful for some things I'm working on.
     - Also trying to understand when to use traits & enums.
+    - Gave up on this project, writing SQL migrations with Rust is not fun!

+## Solana

+**02/26/2024** – Coming back to Rust for [[code/topics/blockchain/solana|Solana smart contract development]].
+We'll see...